muratiren747-dotcom/med-drug-advisor/benchmark/README.md

 **LLM Comparison for Psy-Med-Advisor**

-This module compares our deterministic, curated system against general-purpose LLMs (GPT-4, Claude, Gemini) on the same set of psychiatric drug-interaction scenarios.
+This module compares our deterministic, curated system against general-purpose LLMs (Gemini, Groq) on the same set of psychiatric drug-interaction scenarios.